Did you ever start reading one blog post and then it took you to another one and then another…

 Feedly is a web-based, news-aggregation service.

-There is a very good free option and a low-cost, paid option with more features.
+When it comes to Feedly pricing, there is a very good free option and a low-cost, paid option with more features, plus an option that’s suitable for teams.

 How to use Feedly in the Best Possible Way

-Feedly lets you categorize the blogs you subscribe to.
-These categories are a great way of grouping similar topics together.
+Feedly lets you categorize the blogs you follow into feeds so you can easily group similar topics together.

-When you have content in one category, you can view everything from that category and ignore the other, less relevant categories.
+When you have content in one feed, you can view everything from that feed and ignore the other, less relevant feeds.

-You might have a category for personal stuff, a category for influential bloggers, a category for friends who blog, etc.
+You might have a feed for personal stuff, a feed for influential bloggers, a feed for friends who blog, etc.

-To define your categories, you need to find something to add to a category!
+To define your feeds, you first need to find something to add to them!

 In the following example, I’m searching for sites that are influential in social media:

-When I find a site, I click on the green + icon to either add this content to an existing category or to create a new category for it.
+When I find a site, I just click on the ‘follow’ button to add this content to an existing feed or to create a new feed for it

 A subscription is a feed of content from a particular blog (or news site).
 There are a couple of ways of adding subscriptions.